What Size Tacoma or 4Runner Shocks Do You Need?

 A Brief Background On Shocks:

-Damping force is the amount of force produced by a shock at a given shaft velocity.
-Shocks make damping force when oil flows through ports in a piston and is restricted by round disks that act as springs.
-When shock diameter increases so does the amount of oil that has to flow through the piston, so naturally the damping forces increase.
-As a result there are ranges of damping where each size shock is most adequately sized.
+Damping force refers to the amount of resistance a shock provides at a given shaft velocity.
+This force is generated when oil flows through the ports in the piston and is restricted by round disks that act as springs.

 Damping Force & Front IFS Coilovers: